yogeshrao05/Search-Algorithm/README.md

 i)	#Use a linear search method to match the item in a list.
 ```
 Program for linear search method to match the item in a list
-Developed by: Keerthika N
+Developed by: yogesh rao
-RegisterNumber: 21000385
+RegisterNumber: 212222110055
 '''
 def linearSearch(array,n,k):
     # write your code for linear search